Bidul-Boys/ebiz-motkomania/README.md

 - Selenium - Python library for browser automation

 ## Key Features
-- Scraped data from the original store (over 1000 products form 4 categories with 2 subcategories with pictures, descriptions and prices)
+- Scraped data from the original store (over 1000 products form 4 categories with 2 subcategories each, their pictures, descriptions and prices)
 - SSL certificate and key for secure connections
 - Automatic import of scraped data to the store
 - Multiple payment methods integration
 - Multiple delivery methods integration
-- Product variations (seewing needles length)
+- Product variations
 - Product promotions
 - Recreation of the original store design
 - Automated tests for the store